BDMario/PSP_Proyecto02/README.md

 + EMAIL: varchar(100)
 + INGRESOS: Integer

-To run this project you just have to click on "run", it will show up the total income among all employers
+To run this project you just have to click on "run", it will show up the total income among all employees